Factors affecting battery drain and how to make Android phone or tablet work longer on a single battery change

 Consider disabling these options if you don’t need your location to be tracked precisely or tracked at all.
 If you don’t – turn these options off, this really helps avoid battery draining on your Android gadget.
 All you need to do is:

-- Open Android 9 Settings.
+- Open Settings on your device with Android 9 or 10.

 - Head to Security & location.